-- 3. Administrative measures first aim to correct the situation, such as through warnings or fines. - 4.
+- is limited to the most extreme violations of the law, rather than minor breaches. - 3.
+Administrative measures first aim to correct the situation, such as through warnings or fines.26 - 4.
 The law provides for suspension and dissolution only by the order of an independent court.